jeevandeepj994/anolis_perf/Documentation/admin-guide/hw-vuln/spectre.rst

    On CPUs with hardware mitigation for Spectre variant 2 (e.g. Enhanced IBRS on x86), retpoline is automatically disabled at run time.

+   Systems which support enhanced IBRS (eIBRS) enable IBRS protection once at boot, by setting the IBRS bit, and they're automatically protected against Spectre v2 variant attacks.

+   On Intel's enhanced IBRS systems, this includes cross-thread branch target injections on SMT systems (STIBP).
+In other words, Intel eIBRS enables STIBP, too.

+   AMD Automatic IBRS does not protect userspace, and Legacy IBRS systems clear the IBRS bit on exit to userspace, therefore both explicitly enable STIBP.

    The retpoline mitigation is turned on by default on vulnerable CPUs.
 It can be forced on or off by the administrator via the kernel command line and sysfs control files.
 See